Our Parents

 Our free tool provides options, advice, and next steps based on your unique situation.

-But how do we know whether we are having a “senior moment” or whether there’s actually cause for concern?
-Here are some tell-tale signs:
+But how do you know whether your parent is having a moment of forgetfulness or whether there’s actually cause for concern?
+Here are some tell-tale signs of Alzheimer’s disease.

 Neurological problems can be a warning sign for Alzheimer’s and dementia.
-After all, our brains are part of the nervous system.
-So if you’re having these sorts of problems with your motor skills, it’s definitely worth visiting a doctor:
+After all, the brain is part of the nervous system.
+So if your parent is having these sorts of problems with their motor skills, it’s definitely worth visiting a doctor:

-• Major changes in personality:Big changes in from financial decision-making to personal grooming
+• Major changes in personality:Big changes from financial decision-making to personal grooming

 • Physical changes:Whether reading is suddenly difficult, or judging distance or discerning color seems a challenge

-• Trouble speaking or writing:Including struggles with following a conversation or repeating oneself
+• Trouble speaking or writing:Including struggles with following a conversation or repeating themselves

-We can all have a bad day, but there’s definitely a difference between a minor episode or two compared to frequent issues with the following:
+Anyone can have a bad day, but there’s definitely a difference between a minor episode or two compared to frequent issues with the following:

-• Brain freeze: Forgetting the rules of a game, losing your train of thought or forgetting where you’re going are part of normal human experience, but the frequency and severity of these episodes can foreshadow a problem
+• Brain freeze: Forgetting the rules of a game, losing their train of thought, or forgetting where they’re going are part of a normal human experience, but the frequency and severity of these episodes can foreshadow a problem.

-• Losing things: We’ve all misplaced our keys, but misplacing objects on a daily basis may be cause for concern
+• Losing things: Your parent might misplace their keys occasionally, but misplacing objects on a daily basis may be cause for concern.

 Often depression can be confused for dementia.
-If feeling overwhelmed or overwrought, your brain is often overloaded (and “over” anything can’t be good).
-Here are some signs that you could be suffering from either depression or dementia — and a doctor is the best person to distinguish the difference:
+If your parent is feeling overwhelmed or overwrought, their brain is often overloaded.
+Here are some signs that your parent could be suffering from either depression or dementia — and a doctor is the best person to distinguish the difference.

-• Difficulty concentrating: Where you’re having trouble following plans and recipes, or having problems keeping track of bills
+• Difficulty concentrating: Having trouble following plans and recipes, or having problems keeping track of bills

-• Disruptions in everyday life: Such as forgetting recently learned information or needing to rely more on other people for daily tasks
+• Disruptions in everyday life: Forgetting recently learned information or needing to rely more on other people for daily tasks

-• Mood swings: Such as unusual anxiety, confusion, fear, paranoia, suspicion or recognized depression
+• Mood swings: Unusual anxiety, confusion, fear, paranoia, suspicion, or recognized depression

-While Alzheimer’s and dementia are related, they are still very different diseases.
-While they resemble each other in many ways, there are still distinct mental and physical differences that make them two very different beings.
+While Alzheimer’s is one type of dementia, there are other types of dementia and other illness that have similar symptoms.
 While it is usually a straightforward task for a physician to determine whether someone has dementia, the cause is not always easy to pinpoint.
 According to the Alzheimer’s Association, memory loss can be caused by a number of treatable conditions, such as:

 • Brain tumors